Chart Color Schemes

 The educational profile of Keperra exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 30.3%, significantly lower than the SA4 region average of 47.4%.
 Bachelor degrees are most common at 20.1%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 33.1% of residents aged 15+ holding such qualifications, including advanced diplomas (10.5%) and certificates (22.6%).
-Educational participation is high at 27.6%, comprising 9.5% in primary education, 7.4% in secondary education, and 5.0% pursuing tertiary education.
+Vocational credentials are prevalent, with 33.1% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (22.6%).
+Educational participation is high, with 27.6% currently enrolled in formal education, comprising 9.5% in primary, 7.4% in secondary, and 5.0% in tertiary education.

 Frequently Asked Questions - Education